 This work is about human communication and about the process of working together.
 It’s also about understanding (or misunderstanding) each other.

 How do we attribute thoughts and attitudes, or even urges and intentions to other individuals?
 Do I really understand what you’re saying to me?
 Do I understand what you WANT to say to me?

-The gestures presented in videos and images were collected according to 13 predetermined categories (which themselves – as text drawings – make up a part of the installation):
+I worked with more than 40 people from Heidelberg and the region to create the collection.
+The gestures presented in videos and images were collected according to 13 pre-defined categories (which themselves – as text drawings – make up a part of the installation):

 - GESTURES YOU’VE BEEN HOPING TO SEE AGAIN FOR AGES